Apponequet Regional High School: History

 Apponequet Regional Jr./Sr. High School opened on September 21, 1959, with an initial enrollment of 610 students in grades 7 through 12, including students from Freetown and Lakeville and school choice students from Taunton, Berkley, Fall River and New Bedford The facility originally housed a vocational school, the Apponequet Regional Vocational High School, in addition to the current academic program.
 Apponequet's vocational program admitted students in grades 9–12.
 Phased out in the early 1990s in favor of sending students to Old Colony Regional Vocational Technical High School in Rochester, the vocational program at Apponequet remains in several independent living classes.

 With the building of the former George R. Austin Middle School in 1972, Apponequet became a senior-only high school, enrolling grades 9–12 in both the academic and vocational schools.

 Major additions and renovations were completed in 1972 (8 classrooms), 1989 (9 classrooms, a new Library/Media Center, and a TV studio/choir room) and 2000 (two classrooms, an Art Room, a Lecture Hall/choir room, and extensive renovations throughout the building).
 The 2000 renovation was noted for the destruction of many murals throughout the building that had been designed by students in the late 1980s and early 1990s.

-As of the 2024-25 academic year, the administration consists of Principal Kahlan Dessert, and Assistant Principals Jeffrey Gallant and Nathanial Farrington.
+As of the 2025-26 academic year, the administration consists of Principal Kahlan Dessert, and Assistant Principals Jeffrey Gallant and Nicholas Pilla.